henrykpfeifer/packetsIn/README.md

-# IP Packet Monitor Script
+# IP Packet Monitor Shell Script

 This Bash script monitors incoming IP packets and displays the current time along with a star for each packet received.
 It can be useful for network diagnostics or tracking network activity.